skc4/Incident-Report-Final/README.md

     - I used butterknife more info here: [butterknife](http://jakewharton.github.io/butterknife)
     - Butterknife is already implemented in the gradle so you can use **@Bind**
     - Any ideas for the logo? and Colors?
-        - app/res/values/colors.xml  <- Currently chosen colors, shades of Red
+        - app/res/values/colors.xml  <- Currently chosen colors, shades of Red for civ and Blue for off
 - [ ] Menu - Zacch
 - [ ] User Menu to Submit Report - Rhett
 - [ ] Incident Report / Push Notification - Rhett